mkaplan9/city_guides/seattle.md

 ### Rachel Lake Trail
 Did this one right after a snowstorm and was treated to a true winter wonderland at the top.
 Some nice waterfalls on the way up too.
 ### Hidden Lake Lookout
 Amazing views across the valley on the way up, and more amazing views from the old fire lookout at the top.
-Note that the last ~1 mile up to the trailhead is pretty rugged and one part is steep enough to be tough in a sedan.

 ## Bookstores
 Seattle is said to have the highest bookstores per capita in the US.
 I believe it.